Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 ### Partial Dependancy : revisit 2NF with a more computer-scientific knowledge!

+The process of making 2NF tables (making a course info table to store course-fee separately) is viewed as the process of removing **`Partial Dependancy`**.
+To know the meaning of `partial dependancy`, we need to review the concepts of `PRIMARY KEY`, and `COMPOSITE PRIMARY KEY`!

+## Part 3-3.
+3NF & Foreign Key : 3rd Normal Form to remove transitive dependancy

+## Part 3-4. `JOIN` syntax

-## Part 3-2.
-Join / CRUDing data
+## Part 3-5.
+CRUDing data

-## Part 5.
+## Part 4.
 Procedure / Function / Index / Transaction

 ### Index :

-## Part 6.
+## Part 5.
 DB Hosting / ERD (Entity Relationship Diagram) / SQL Injection